 We want our dogs to enjoy training and want to listen because what we offer is way better than any distraction out there.
 But at the same time dogs can get distracted and not hear us when we call them, or they may not want to listen if something more desirable is around such as a cat or bird.
 So something is needed to solve those issues.
 This is where an e-collar comes in handy.

-My goal is to get dogs trained to a level where they listen consistently off a leash.
+My goal is to get dogs trained to a level where they listen to commands consistently off a leash.
 That way they can enjoy running around, going hiking, go to the lake, camping, etc. But being stuck on a leash makes it very hard for them to enjoy themselves.
 Seeing a dog tied to a tree while their family is at the park really does make me sad.
-But an e-collar can make it to where your pup has the option to be off a leash, and if the pup gets distracted the e-collar is there as a tool to get your pups attention long enough for them to hear what you’re saying.
+But an e-collar can make it to where your pup has the option to be off a leash, and if the pup gets distracted the e-collar is there as a tool to get your pups attention long enough for them to hear your commands.

 How to Introduce E-Collar Training